ss-invention/IT-Networking-Projects/Project-1/README.md

         Router(config-dhcp)# dns-server 192.168.1.129
         Router(config-dhcp)# domain-name Reception.com

-### Step - 5 : Configure wireless SSIDs with WPA2-PSK for each Departments.
+### Step - 5 : Configure wireless SSIDs with WPA2-PSK for each Department.
-Configure Wireless so that each Host/End-Devices can connect their Devices through Wireless Media.
-Where each Host can put the SSIDs(Wifi-Name) with WPA2-PSK(Wifi-Password) in their Devices to get Internet Connection through Wireless.
+Configure Wireless so that each Host/End-Device can connect their Devices through Wireless Media.
+Where each Host can put the SSIDs(Wifi-Name) with WPA2-PSK(Wifi-Password) in their Devices to get an Internet Connection through Wireless.

   - For Admin/IT Department